-not required for the major (note also that only one of ASTR 14 and ASTR 16 is required for the major) †Three of PHYS 111-114 and two ASTR 100-level seminars are required for the major.
+\not required for the major (note also that only one of ASTR 14 and ASTR 16 is required for the major) †PHYS 107, two of PHYS 111, 112, and 114, and two ASTR 100-level seminars are required for the major.
 Sometimes PHYS 130 or PHYS 137 can be counted as ASTR seminars depending on how they fit into the overall program; students wishing to make this substitution must receive permission of the department.
 Students pursuing graduate work in astrophysics are strongly encouraged to confer with faculty about what set of 100-level offerings will make for a strong application.

-The typical course of study for the Astronomy major
+A typical course of study for the Astronomy major

-First year:

-Fall: PHYS 005: Spacetime and Quanta

-Spring: PHYS 013: Thermodynamics/Statistical Mechanics (0.5 cr)

-ASTR 014: Astrophysics: Solar System and Cosmology

-Second year:

-Fall: PHYS 007: Introductory Mechanics

-Spring: PHYS 008: Electricity and Magnetism

-PHYS 017: Mathematical Methods of Physics (0.5 cr)

-PHYS 018: Quantum Mechanics (0.5 cr)

-Third year:

-Fall: ASTR 016: Astrophysics: Stars, ISM, and Galaxies

-ASTR 121: Research Techniques in Observational Astronomy

-Spring: PHYS 015: Optics (0.5 cr)

-ASTR 61: Current Problems in Astronomy and Astrophysics (0.5 cr)

-Fourth year:

-Fall: ASTR 123: Stellar Astrophysics

-ASTR 180: Thesis

-Spring: ASTR 126: Interstellar Medium

-ASTR 61: Current Problems in Astronomy and Astrophysics (0.5 cr)
+First year: also o see math as noted with the Physics major Fall: PHYS 005: The World of Particles and Waves Spring: PHYS 006: Foundations of Contemporary Physics ASTR 014: Astrophysics: Solar System and Cosmology Second year: Fall: PHYS 007: Introductory Mechanics Spring: PHYS 008: Electricity and Magnetism PHYS 064: Techniques for Scientific Computing (0.5 cr) Third year: Fall: ASTR 016: Astrophysics: Stars, ISM, and Galaxies ASTR 121: Research Techniques in Observational Astronomy (offered alternate years) Spring: ASTR 61: Current Problems in Astronomy and Astrophysics (0.5 cr) Fourth year: Fall: ASTR 123: Stellar Astrophysics (offered alternate years) ASTR 180: Thesis Spring: ASTR 126: Interstellar Medium (offered alternate years) ASTR 61: Current Problems in Astronomy and Astrophysics (0.5 cr) ASTR 14 is r not required for the major, but can substitute for the fourth Astronomy seminar; alternatively, a dvanced astronomy courses at Haverford or Bryn Mawr can be taken, or Physics 107,